Best GBP foreign currency accounts in US

 Other notable features: Minimum deposit of 25,000 GBP.
 Cash Management savings and fixed term deposit accounts also available in GBP

-Airwallex has business accounts which are designed to hold GBP, USD, AUD and EUR.
+Airwallex has business accounts which are designed to hold GBP, USD and up to 9 other currencies.
 Integrate your account with online stores if you’re an ecommerce seller, or use your local bank details to get paid in GBP from international clients.
 Currency conversion is available with a competitive exchange rate.
 Debit cards are available for account holders and their teams.

 Fees: No fees to open or operate account